marcosbarbosa031/dislyte-automation/README.md

 # Runing Script

-Open the game on Bluestacks emulator (Te scripts runs better if the emualtor is fullscreen ecause of the proporsion of the ui Elements).
+Open the game on Nox Player emulator.

 Run the code: